tsgates/arch-wiki-markdown/wiki/Fonts.md

 Console fonts
 -------------

-The console, meaning a terminal running with no X Window System, uses the ASCII character set as the default.
-This font and the keymap used are easily changed.
+The virtual console uses the kernel built-in font and ASCII character set by default, but both can be easily changed.

 A console font is limited to either 256 or 512 characters.
-The fonts are found in /usr/share/kbd/consolefonts/.
+Available fonts are saved in /usr/share/kbd/consolefonts/ directory.

 Keymaps, the connection between the key pressed and the character used by the computer, are found in the subdirectories of